steveshogren/hugo-blog/content/post/optimization.md

 ```

 Running ```optimize``` gathers a solution for six card+upgrade tuples that match
 the desired ratio, and it is fast enough to run in under a second!
-Sometimes the
-solver fails to come up with a solution (even for the same parameters),
-regardless if one actually exists.

 And there you have it, a solver for the best DPS cards to build for Paragon for
-any hero!
+any hero.

-I put together a quick site to allow a user to select their desired hero, and
-preferences on wards, crit, lifesteal, and blink.
-The first brute force solver
-shows the top 3 DPS ratios.
-Then they select one of those ratios to run through
-the optimizer and suggest a card layout.